top of page

 Did you know that according to the National Institute of Mental Health (NIMH), “anxiety disorders are the most common mental disorders in the United States”?

 In fact, around 1 in 3 U.S. adolescents and adults experience an anxiety disorder at some point in their lives.
-Just think about it – in any given grocery store, cinema, school, place of worship, or anywhere else you can think of, a third of the people have or will likely experience anxiety.
+Just think about it – in any given grocery store, cinema, school, or place of worship, a third of the people have or will likely experience anxiety.

-To put it in other terms, Mental Health America (MHA) reports that around 42.5 million U.S. adults live with an anxiety disorder, and lifetime prevalence of any anxiety disorder is about 31.6%.
+To put it in other terms, Mental Health America (MHA) reports that around 42.5 million U.S. adults live with an anxiety disorder.
+The lifetime prevalence of any anxiety disorder is about 31.6%.

-Such an enormously common condition means that there will undoubtedly be a huge demand for support.
+Such a common condition means there will undoubtedly be a huge demand for support.
 And that is exactly where Dr. Ashley Mahoney comes in.

 Introducing Dr. Ashley Mahoney